 This My College Route guide will help you understand the top CAT colleges in India, including IIMs, top non-IIM colleges, expected percentile ranges, admission process, fees, placements, and selection tips.

-CAT is important because it acts as a common gateway for admission into some of the best MBA colleges in India.
+CAT is important because it serves as a common gateway to admission to some of the best MBA colleges in India.
 All IIMs use CAT scores for their flagship management programmes.
 Apart from IIMs, many other leading B-schools also accept CAT scores for shortlisting candidates.

 A strong CAT percentile can improve your chances of getting interview calls from top institutions.
-However, CAT score alone does not guarantee admission.
-Most top MBA colleges follow a multi-stage selection process where CAT score is combined with academic profile, work experience, gender diversity, academic diversity, written ability test, and personal interview.
+However, the CAT score alone does not guarantee admission.
+Most top MBA colleges follow a multi-stage selection process in which the CAT score is combined with academic profile, work experience, gender, and academic diversity, a written ability test, and a personal interview.

 India has several high-quality MBA colleges that accept CAT scores.
 These include IIMs, IITs, central university departments, private B-schools, and autonomous management institutes.

-A current CAT college-list resource notes that CAT accepting colleges include IIMs and non-IIMs, with leading names such as FMS Delhi, MDI Gurgaon, SPJIMR, IIFT Delhi, and IIT management schools.
+A current CAT college list states that CAT accepting colleges include IIMs and non-IIMs, with leading names such as FMS Delhi, MDI Gurgaon, SPJIMR, IIFT Delhi, and IIT management schools.

 Here is a broad list of top MBA colleges accepting CAT: